Education and Resources

 What You Will Learn

-How and when to support people with disability through advocacy.
+How to support participation with confidence.

-How to increase participation for people with disability.
+How to increase participation in your club.

 Real People, Real Experiences